Julien-Baylac/cao-back/README.md

 > frontend project there : https://github.com/Julien-Baylac/cao-back

+> If you want to download the full documentation you can get it there : https://www.fichier-pdf.fr/2020/05/08/cabanes-a-oiseaux/cabanes-a-oiseaux.pdf

 # Presentation du projet

 > My web site : http://julienbaylac.com / Official web site : http://cabanesaoiseaux.fr/